 Orthotists and prosthetists (83.3%): Design specialized devices like knee braces or artificial limbs to help people move or function better.
 You'll need a master's degree as well as a license from the Tennessee Board of Podiatric Medical Examiners.

 Good-Paying Careers With the Most Yearly Job Openings

-Post-secondary training can get you well positioned to pursue one of the hundreds of well-paying jobs that open up in the Northern Middle Tennessee workforce development area every year.
-Below are some of the top examples, based on state labor department projections for the 2016-to-2026 period and BLS wage data from 2019.
+Post-secondary training can position you to pursue one of the hundreds of well-paying jobs that open up in the Northern Middle Tennessee workforce every year.
+Below are some of the top examples, based on state labor department projections for the 2016-to-2026 period and BLS wage data from 2019.*

 General and operations managers (1,805 yearly openings): Help an organization thrive by organizing staff and coordinating departmental activities.
 These leadership positions usually require a bachelor's degree and relevant industry experience.